 With dynamic cross fade

 The above example is closer to how real brass instruments sound when the volume of a held note changes.
+As the volume increases you can hear that characteristic buzz of a loud french horn.
+That’s what’s missing from the first example.

 Controlling the crossfade instruments